 We're also getting record revenues to the government.

-But I want to stay on the comparisons between the way even Republicans had reacted to Ronald Reagan and the way Republicans or can so-called Republicans, establishment people, look at NRO, for example.
+But I want to stay on the comparisons between the way even Republicans had reacted to Ronald Reagan and the way Republicans or so-called Republicans, establishment people, look at NRO, for example.

-I I ha maybe that stylistically I understand they may not like him, but in terms of what he stood for and what he's now followed through on.
+Maybe stylistically, I understand they may not like him, but in terms of what he stood for and what he's now followed through on.

-He says, sounds good to me, let's meet.
+Without going through any briefings, any vetting, any structure, he says, sounds good to me, let's meet.

 Well, if you are an old-fashioned establishment foreign policy expert, you think that should be a seven-month project.